 In addition, the donkeys are the most common means of transport and tillage operations in most rural and per-urban communities in Kenya.

-We recently established our East Africa regional office based in Nairobi for the closer management and expansion of our programmes in the region, and to enhance capacity to support local partners in equine welfare interventions.
+The Brooke recently established its East Africa regional office in Nairobi for the closer management, development and further expansion of its programmes in Kenya and the region, and to enhance capacity to support local partners in equine welfare interventions.
 The Brooke will formally launch the office in Nairobi on 3rd July 2013 officiated by the Cabinet Secretary for Agriculture, Livestock and Fisheries, Mr Felix Koskei.

 Making a difference

 - We’re providing training and support to local vets and community-based animal health workers, training them in preventative health measures, such as when to de-worm animals.

 - We’re building shades and water troughs for working donkeys to help them cope with high temperatures, as well as working with owners to improve harness and equipment and donkey transport.

 - Practical Action has pushed through an animal welfare friendly by-law in Mandera County.
 KENDAT has been instrumental in launching National Donkey Welfare Day celebrated on 17 May to highlight the plight of donkeys.

 - KENDAT’s weekly national radio show Mtunze Punda Daima (‘Care for your donkeys always’) has been dispensing advice and awarding prizes to exemplary owners.
 It reaches thousands of poor communities and is also heard in neighbouring Uganda, Tanzania and Ethiopia.